harp-lab/slog-lang1/doc/tutorial.md

 [(path x _) (minimum path x min_dist) --> (sssp x min_dist)]
 ```
 - First we accumulate the distances to all nodes from src across different paths.
-- Final rule, we use minimum aggregator to find the shortest distance between the `x` or `src` and each node.
+- Final rule, we use minimum aggregator to find the shortest distance between the source and each node.
 ---------------------------------------
 ### Lists and usage
-- Ability to *support nested facts*  means slog support linked lists.
+- The free vars example introduced the concept of nested facts, which is a powerful feature in slog.
+It can be used to represent lists.
 ```slog
 (lst 1 (lst 2 (lst 3 (lst 4 (nil )))))
 ```
 - The above is a valid fact in slog and is basically a singly linked list.
-- Once we have list, we need to be able to do some operations on the list, The following examples will show how you can write `length`, `member`, `append`, `reverse`, `split` etc.
+- Once we have list, we need to be able to do some operations on the list, The following examples will show how you can write `length`, `member`, `append`, `reverse` etc.
-- In these operations example, we will also introduce `!` form, which lets us eagerly generate facts from a rule, before evaluating the surrounding fact, much like a function call.
+- In these operations example, we will also introduce `!` form, which lets us recursively generate facts from a rule, before evaluating the surrounding fact, much like a function call.
-- Getting a basic understanding of how `!` and nested facts work satisfies the goal of these examples.
+- Please pay attention to the use of `{}` ,`!` and nested facts in the examples.
 #### Length
-- Think about, how we can do this, We can to look at outer list, unwrap one element, increase the length by one, and keep doing this till we see a `(nil )` fact.
+- The basic idea is to take the outer list, unwrap each element, increase the length by one, and repeat this till we see a `(nil )` fact.
 - Here is the slog program to calculate the length of a slog-list.
 ```slog
 (input-list (list 1 (list 2 (list 3 (nil)))))